A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Abstract

 \section{Abstract}

-In this work, we build on the concept of inter-Wireless Sensor Networks (WSNs) information exchange.
+In this work, we present a method that exploits a scenario with inter-Wireless Sensor Networks (WSNs) information exchange by making predictions and adapting the workload of a WSN according to their outcomes.
 We show the feasibility of an approach that intelligently utilizes information produced by other WSNs that may or not belong to the same administrative domain.
-To illustrate how the behavior of a WSN can be optimized using data from external WSNs, a specific use-case is considered, where the operation of a WSN measuring relative humidity is optimized using the data obtained from a WSN measuring temperature.
-Evaluated using a dedicated performance score, the simulation results show that this new approach can find a trade-off between energy consumption and quality of measurements.
+To illustrate how the predictions using data from external WSNs can be utilized, a specific use-case is considered, where the operation of a WSN measuring relative humidity is optimized using the data obtained from a WSN measuring temperature.
+Based on a dedicated performance score, the simulation results show that this new approach can find the optimal operating point associated to the trade-off between energy consumption and quality of measurements.
 Moreover, we outline the additional challenges that need to be overcome, and draw conclusions to guide the future work in this field.